johnlobster/memgame/README.md

 # memgame
 A memory  game, built using reactjs.
-User clicks on cards, that get re-shuffled by a click.
+User clicks on cards, that then get re-shuffled.
 If the user clicks on the same card twice then they lose.
 This is a front-end app.

 #### Technologies